jundalisay/sp/content/en/research/lemaitre/primeval/introduction.md

 Since then, the discovery of the universality of radioactivity shown by artificially provoked disintegrations, as well as the establishment of the corpuscular nature of cosmic rays, manifested by the force which the Earth's magnetic field exercises on these rays, made more plausible an hypothesis which assigned a radioactive origin to these rays, as well as to all existing matter.

-Therefore, I think that the moment has come to present the theory in deductive form.i shall first show how easily it avoids several major objections which would tend to disqualify it from the start.
+Therefore, I think that the moment has come to present the theory in deductive form.
+I shall first show how easily it avoids several major objections which would tend to disqualify it from the start.

-Then I shall strive to deduce its results far enough to account, not only for cosmic rays, but also for the present stmcture of the universe, formed of stars and gaseous clouds, organized into spiral or elliptical nebulae, sometimes grouped in large clusters of several thousand nebulae which, more often, are composed of isolated nebulae, receding from one another according to the mechanism known by the name of the expanding universe.
+Then I shall strive to deduce its results far enough to account, not only for cosmic rays, but also for the present structure of the universe, formed of stars and gaseous clouds, organized into spiral or elliptical nebulae, sometimes grouped in large clusters of several thousand nebulae which, more often, are composed of isolated nebulae, receding from one another according to the mechanism known by the name of the expanding universe.

 My hypothesis uses several elementary geometric conceptions:
 - the closed space of Riemann which led to that of space with a variable radius